 Notes

 - Do not mix the batter until smooth.
-If you mix too much, the gluten will be formed, and your tempura will be heavy and chewy.
+If you mix too much, gluten will form, and your tempura will be heavy and chewy.
+See ‘Homemade Tempura Batter Recipe‘ for more tips.

 - Do not fry too many at once to keep the oil temperature consistent.